 4. The Untethered Soul by Michael A. Singer

-Too often, it is the thoughts in their head and their emotions that hold people back from their greatest accomplishments.
-They form unhealthy habits that keep them locked into patterns that keep them from moving forward in life.
 In this book, Singer teaches how yoga and meditation can help you release the positive energy locked inside of you.

 Michael Singer is the founder of a yoga and meditation centre where people go to experience inner peace.
 Singer has two other books on philosophy.

 5. The Four Agreements by Don Miguel Ruiz